8.5

 Cloud Hosted

-5 CitizenServe - Best Online Permitting System
+CitizenServe - Best Online Permitting System

-Why We Chose It: CitizenServe is a software specific to government operations.
+CitizenServe is a software specific to government operations.
 It features a strong package of community development modules, such as planning and zoning, inspections, and code enforcement.
 Its online permitting system lets local contractors apply and pay for permits online, streamlining the process.
 The module also allows for custom permit reports, which can help visualize selected metrics from the dashboard, like permit type and number of buildings permitted.

-CitizenServe is suited for government agencies of any size looking to digitalize processes, as all its features are included in one plan.
+CitizenServe is a solid fit for government agencies of any size looking to digitalize processes, as all its features are included in one plan.
 The cloud-based software also contains an online citizen portal for public users to submit requests or apply for permits.
 However, this software is on the pricier side.
 Its annual subscription is $13,500 for five users, with an additional $1,400 per user.
 Also, it is specific to permitting and does not include any accounting functionalities.

 Best Online Permitting System: